ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Repo

 The Repository (Repo) is a directory where IPFS stores all its settings and internal data.
 It is created with the `ipfs init` command.
 [More about Repo](../how-to/command-line-quick-start.md#install-ipfs)

+### Root

+A root is a node in an [IPLD](#ipld) [graph](#graph) that by definition links to at least one [leaf](#leaf) or root together, roots may contain data too but that is optional.

+This is used to aggregate multiple chunks of a file together.
+For example if your file is 600MiB, which fits in 3 chunk (the block size of IPFS being 256MiB), you will create 3 leafs and then create a root linking all of them together.
+Then the CID of this last root is what IPFS shows you as the CID of the file.

 ## S